DDriggs00/mavlinkinterface/readme.md

 * When this argument is not present, it will be treated as None (configurable)

 ### Override (switch)
 When present, this argument causes any currently executing or queued commands to stop, and this command will to executed immediately.
-This can also be used to force an arming of the propellors.
+This can also be used to force an arming of the propellers.

 ### Absolute (switch)
 This argument causes movement commands to use absolute coordinates and directions, rather than coordinates and directions relative to the submarine.
 * When present, direction is relative to magnetic north, depth is relative to the surface, etc.
 * When absent, direction coordinates, depth, and distances are all relative to the submarine's current location and the direction it is facing

 Note: This argument is only relevant where a direction, depth, or coordinates are present